-Unless the context otherwise requires, all references in this section to "Obagi," "we," "us," "our" and the "company" refer to the business of Obagi, a wholly owned subsidiary of Holdco 2, and its subsidiaries.
+Unless the context otherwise requires, all references in this section to "Obagi," "we," "us," "our" and the "company" refer to the business of the Company's professional skincare segment: Obagi.

 Obagi Purpose & Ambition

 Obagi exists to create the future of skincare so every face is cared for, everywhere.
 We offer transformative solutions at every stage of the skincare journey to help you greet the future with confidence.